 LSBU launches new joint research and innovation centre to boost building services sectorThe centre will support building services in the construction sector by promoting collaborative research between LSBU and BSRIA

-LSBU is this week (Thursday 23 January) launching a new joint research and innovation centre with the world-renowned Building Services Research and Innovation Association (BSRIA).
+LSBU is launching a new joint research and innovation centre with the world-renowned Building Services Research and Innovation Association (BSRIA).
 The BSRIA-LSBU Innovation Centre (BLIC) will support building services in the construction sector by promoting collaborative research between LSBU’s School of Architecture and the Built Environment (BEA) and BSRIA.

 LSBU is one of the leading UK universities in educating and training building services engineers for employment in the construction sector.
 The University’s graduates account for around 60 per cent of Building Service Engineers employed in the UK construction sector every year.

 At the signing event, Professor Phoenix, Vice-Chancellor of LSBU, said: “LSBU focuses on applied research that impacts business and society.
 This new partnership will help generate research outputs that benefit the sector but also feed into our teaching by providing new case studies and projects.
 Employment opportunities for LSBU students will also be enhanced through the access to BSRIA members that this partnership affords.
 I look forward to seeing the impact our partnership with BSRIA has in the future.”